-- BIOL 4630 Mycology (3-0-3)
+BIOL 4630 - Mycology (3-0-3)

 The focus of this course is the taxonomy, structure, and function of the members of the Kingdom Fungi.

 Prerequisites: BIOL3250 and BIOL3250L

+BIOL 4900 - Biocomputing (3-0-3)

+The human genome project and the web revolution present new challenges and opportunities for biologists and biochemists.
+The only way to deal effectively with the information explosion in biology and related disciplines is to use computers.
+Students in this course will use computer applications to search databases, perform calculations, and develop models concerning biological problems.
+This course is considered a capstone course for the biology degree program.
+A student may not receive credit for both BIOL 3100 4900 and CHEM 31004900.

+Pre-Requisites: BIOL 3250 with a minimum US grade of D And BIOL 3250L with a minimum US grade of D, BIOL 4201 with a minimum US grade of D and MATH 1231 with a minimum US grade of D.

-- BIOL 4920 Aquatic Ecology (2-2-3)
+BIOL 4920 - Aquatic Ecology (2-2-3)

 Relationships between organisms and their environment within freshwater streams, rivers, ponds, lakes, and wetlands.

 Prerequisites: BIOL 2500 and BIOL 3500

-- BIOL 4930 Environmental Toxicology (3-0-3)
+BIOL 4930 - Environmental Toxicology (3-0-3)

 This course will establish the scientific principles underlying the toxic actions of various substances and will introduce the various challenges within the field of toxicology.
 The chemical nature of injurious substances, their uptake and metabolism by non-target organisms, and their mode of toxic action will be studied in addition to the methods used in safety evaluations and risk assessment.

 Prerequisites: BIOL 3200